lnls-sol/py4syn/docs/source/epics/epics_lauda.rst

 .. module:: py4syn.epics.LaudaClass
    :synopsis: Python class for EPICS Lauda thermostats

-This is the basic Python class to ...
+This is the basic Python class to control Lauda thermostats over EPICS.

 Using EPICS Lauda thermostats module
 ====================================